Stacking-dependent magnetic ordering in bilayer ScI$_{2}$: Computational Details

 All first-principles calculations in this study were performed using the plane-wave pseudopotential method based on density functional theory (DFT) as implemented in the Quantum ESPRESSO package~\cite{Giannozzi2009, Giannozzi2017}.
 The exchange-correlation interaction was treated within the framework of the generalized gradient approximation (GGA) using the Perdew–Burke–Ernzerhof (PBE) functional~\cite{Perdew1996}.

 The projector augmented-wave (PAW) method~\cite{Blochl1994} was employed to describe the electron-ion interactions, with pseudopotentials taken from the standard Quantum ESPRESSO pseudopotential library.
 The total energies are relaxed to $3 \times 10^{-7}$ eV/cell and crystal structures (all degrees of freedom, atomic positions, and cell) until forces on ions are below 0.005 eV\AA.
 Brillouin zone integration was carried out using a Monkhorst–Pack $13 \times 13 \times 1$ $k$-point grid~\cite{Monkhorst1976}.
-A vacuum layer of at least $15$\AA\ was applied along the direction out of the plane to avoid spurious interactions between periodic images of the ScI$_2$ monolayer or bilayers.
-To properly describe the localized Sc~3d electrons, we employed the DFT+$U$ method in the Dudarev formulation\cite{Dudarev1998}, in which only the effective parameter $U_{\mathrm{eff}} = U - J$ is required.
+A vacuum layer of at least $15$\AA\ was applied along the direction out-of-the-plane to avoid spurious interactions between periodic images of the ScI$_2$ monolayer or bilayers.
+Systematic convergence tests for the plane-wave cutoff energy and Monkhorst–Pack $k$-point mesh were performed to ensure the accuracy and reliability of the calculated results.
+To properly describe the localized Sc~$3d$ electrons, we employed the DFT+$U$ method in the Dudarev formulation\cite{Dudarev1998}, in which only the effective parameter $U_{\mathrm{eff}} = U - J$ is required.
 An on-site Coulomb correction of $U_{\mathrm{eff}} = 1.7$~eV was applied to the Sc~$2d$ states.
-This choice is consistent with earlier first-principles studies on Sc-based halide monolayers and related two-dimensional transition-metal systems, where $U_{\mathrm{eff}}$ values in the range of 2~eV have been found to correctly capture the electronic and magnetic properties\cite{Wu2023}.
+This choice is consistent with earlier first-principles studies on Sc-based halide monolayers and related two-dimensional transition-metal systems, where $U_{\mathrm{eff}}$ values in the range of $2$~eV have been found to correctly capture the electronic and magnetic properties\cite{Wu2023}.
 Long-range dispersion interactions were accounted for using the Grimme DFT-D3\cite{Grimme2010} van der Waals correction as implemented in \textsc{Quantum~ESPRESSO}.